The Latin Recording Academy: Latin Grammys

-The Latin Grammy Awards were originally broadcast by CBS and after 2005 they switched to Univision, the largest U.S. Hispanic Network.
-They have earned respect and they are already executing the steps towards the 13th Annual Latin Grammy Awards Ceremony.
-The Latin Grammy Week includes the Special Awards Tribute (Lifetime Achievement Awards and the Trustees Awards), the Person of the Year Gala, the Pre-Telecast simulcast event, the Latin Grammy Telecast ceremony, the Official After Party and several other concerts aiming to promote the different genres of music.
-The Latin Grammy Awards have taken place in New York, Los Angeles, Las Vegas, Houston and Miami.
-The Latin Grammy Week closes a cycle of music celebration formed basically by the Latin Grammy Street Parties (1.5 Million people have attended) and the Latin Grammy Intimate Concerts.
+The Latin Grammy Awards were originally broadcast by CBS and, after 2005, they switched to Univision, the largest U.S. Hispanic network.
+The Latin Grammy Week includes the Special Awards Tribute (Lifetime Achievement Awards and the Trustees Awards), the Person of the Year Gala, the Pre-Telecast simulcast event, the Latin Grammy Telecast ceremony, the Official After Party, and several other concerts aiming to promote the different genres of music.
+The Latin Grammy Awards have taken place in New York, Los Angeles, Las Vegas, Houston, Miami and Madrid.
+The Latin Grammy Week closes a cycle of music celebration formed by the Latin Grammy Street Parties (attended by 1.5 million people) and the Latin Grammy Intimate Concerts.